Rue Saint-Florentin, Paris

 Rue Saint-Florentin.
 On the right hand side the entrance of the Hôtel Saint-Florentin.

-The Rue Saint-Florentin is a thoroughfare in the 1st and 8th arrondissement of Paris.
+The Rue Saint-Florentin (/fr/; "St Florentin Street") is a thoroughfare in the 1st and 8th arrondissement of Paris.
 The street took its name from the Duc de la Vrillière, Louis Phélypeaux, comte de Saint-Florentin, minister and secretary of state, who had his private mansion built there.
 For several years, it housed the US Embassy in France, George C. Marshall and William Averell Harriman.

 History

 The Rue Saint-Florentin was originally a cul-de-sac named "cul-de-sac de l'Orangerie".
 In 1730, part of the land bordering it (corresponding to the odd numbers) belonged to King Louis XV and the other part (corresponding to the even numbers) to financier Samuel Bernard.

 In 1758, when the Place de la Concorde was created, the impasse became the Rue de l'Orangerie.
 It was also known as the Petite rue des Tuileries.

 It begins between 2, place de la Concorde and 258, rue de Rivoli.
 It ends at 271, rue Saint-Honoré, where it is extended by the Rue du Chevalier-de-Saint-George.
 The even-numbered side is in the 1st arrondissement, while the odd-numbered side is in the 8th arrondissement.

 On the south east side, the street is bordered by the Hôtel Saint-Florentin (also known as Hôtel de l'Infantado and "Hôtel de Talleyrand-Périgord").